TrongDuys/ProjectWeb/README.md

 # Note

-<span style="color:red; font-weight:500">At the .env file is using the author's MongoDB data.
+<span style="color:red;">At the .env file is using the author's MongoDB data.
 Please create your own database instead of using an existing one.</span>